Amiens – Sailly-Laurette – Eclusier-Vaux

 Next morning, we took a short cruise to the nearby town of Chipilly.
 A short walk into town took us to another memorial, this time to the horses that served during the war.
 The sculpture shows a soldier from the 58th London Division comforting his dying horse.
 Some 375,000 of them died during the war.

+We set off again and a short time later made it through the écluse at La Neuville-lès-Bray.
 There is a little cafe right beside the lock and the owners have set up the shop as a place where families can let their children run around and enjoy a range of puzzles and games while the adults relax.
 As we came through the lock, the éclusier asked if we would like to stop for lunch, but we said we would rather keep moving.
 We don’t normally stop to eat if we are cruising because that post-prandial effect is a heavy price to pay.
 But of course, the éclusier would be having his lunch so we weren’t going to get very far until he was back on the job.
 We agreed it would be nice to stop for lunch (he was standing with the cafe’s owners), which consisted of gauffres with jambon, gruyère and egg, accompanied by a (secret recipe) non-alcoholic lunchtime cocktail.
 Lisette spent part of lunch solving the Tower of Babel puzzle.
 Ian preferred to eat his meal while it was still warm.

 After lunch we cruised on through Cappy and mid-afternoon, tied up to some striking orange bollards, at a pretty location at Éclusier-Vaux, just upstream of the bridge.
 We had found out that there was a nearby lookout (Le Belvédère de Vaux) with views across the Somme battlefields, so we trotted out the electric bikes and, as hills were anticipated, Ian made sure the battery was on his bike this time.
 Sure enough, we enjoyed a steep but pleasant climb and then a short walk to the belvédère.
 The vistas were striking and there were information panels describing the features that could be seen and the events that took place during the war.
 The panels included ‘postcards’ from some famous writers who had defended these very trenches, among them Robert Graves and John Cocteau.